World Summit Awards: European Young Innovators Festival

 It is a festival that takes place in Graz, located in the south of Austria.
 It aims to bring together the WSA European Community with one objective: to connect those who use digital technology to achieve the UN SDGs.
 It is a festival where the young social entrepreneurs select the best digital solutions to improve European societies.
 Moreover, joined by international speakers, mentors, thought leaders, and ecosystem shakers.

 In 2020, the European Youth Award (EYA) was integrated into WSA.
 EYA was an initiative that highlighted and encouraged purpose-driven digital entrepreneurship.
 Since then, it has become the European Young Innovators Award.

 Innovation Events

 Are specialized events focused on regional and local levels, fixed on matching the local ecosystem.
 WSA selects international experts in order to offer benefits to the local audience, and at the same time, foster intense knowledge exchange.
 It organizes keynotes and interactive sessions, on topics of social entrepreneurship, particularly targeting young people and the importance of the best practices in digital innovation.

+WSA winners database

+The World Summit Awards (WSA) maintains an online database of its winners, documenting digital solutions recognized by the award since its establishment in 2003.
+The database includes winning projects from countries around the world and allows users to explore winners by year and category.
+As of 2026, WSA states that more than 600 winners have been recognized from more than 82,000 nominations.

+The complete database of WSA winners is available on the official WSA Winners website.